Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 In a business that predominantly bills by the hour, there are few metrics more important than utilization rate.

 Your utilization rate tells you how much of your employees’ available time is spent on billable work.
-If this rate too high, you likely need to add more resources.
+If this rate is too high, you likely need to add more resources.
 Too low and it means that you’re not bringing in enough work.

-As I mentioned in an earlier article, this is one of the key metrics you need to track to zoom-in on your agency’s true profitability.
+As I mentioned in an earlier article, this is one of the key metrics you need to track to zoom in on your agency’s true profitability.